-PC Man, WiFi Man and Edwards Young are trading names of PC Man Ltd. This is the privacy notice of PC Man Ltd. In this document, “we”, “our”, or “us” refer to PC Man.
+PC Man, WiFi Man and AV Man are trading names of PC Man Ltd. This is the privacy notice of PC Man Ltd. In this document, “we”, “our”, or “us” refer to PC Man Ltd.

 We are company number 05441695 registered in England.

 Our registered office is at: Bank House, Southwick Square, Southwick, Brighton BN42 4FN